Improve your health by learning

 3

-A support system is a group of people who provide you with mental, emotional, and practical support when you need it most.
-They also help keep you going strong when you're doing well.
-You've always got the UnifiedCare Team in your corner.
-But who in your daily life do you have that provides you with support?
-Who could you call on to help you when you need it most?
-Watch our video or keep reading.
-And always remember your Unified Care team is here to support you!
+A support system is a group of people who provide you with mental, emotional, and practical help when you need it most.
+They also help keep you going strong when you’re doing well.
+You’ve always got the UnifiedCare Team in your corner, but who in your daily life can you count on for support?
+Who could you call when you need it most?

 Building Your Support Team

-Let the people you trust know that they keep you motivated to reach your health goals.
-Figure out how to incorporate them into your lifestyle regularly, and ask them to help keep you on track with a particular health goal.
-Set up regular meet-ups with them, whether they be walks, a healthy lunch or tea outdoors, or a simple phone call.
-You never know if you have something to talk about until you start talking.
+Let the people you trust know that they inspire and motivate you to reach your health goals.
+Think about how to include them in your lifestyle regularly, and ask them to help keep you accountable for a specific health goal.

 Support is Not Limited to Friends and Family